Depending on what you read, we are now on the lip of either the third* or fourth, industrial revolution.

 Adding those users’ familiarity with these technologies to the impetus of businesses to get competitively smarter gives managers across a workplace access to an entirely new resource, capability and opportunity.

-By enquiring of and reaching into every mind across their business, they can now gain access to unprecedented depths of hitherto unknown, unreachable and, hence, underused, but now wholly connected intelligence.
+By enquiring of and reaching into every mind across their organisation, they can now gain access to unprecedented depths of hitherto unknown, unreachable and, hence, underused, but now wholly connected intelligence.

 That knowledge and insight can now be applied to identifying and finding new ideas to address the problems and challenges in whichever business or society managers work.

-Amid pervasive internet social literacy, every business’s knowledge is its own potential internal Wikipedia puzzle waiting to be arranged and solved, as the better and more accessibly they bring order to its content, the more quickly they can advance their transformations to the detriment of their rivals.
+Amid pervasive internet social literacy, every business’s knowledge is its own potential internal Wikipedia knowledge puzzle waiting to be arranged and solved,

 The network multiplies the competitive potential for organisational learning